HydraMeshnet/developer-portal/fort.md

 # IOP Fort (Project Prometheus)

 Fort is an umbrella project for libraries and applications using Decentralized Acces Control for various use cases, allowing or demonstrating secure handling of private data.
-For example, we provide an SDK for developing DAC-based applications in Flutter/Dart and mobile applications for different participants in a simple use case for demonstration.
+For example, we provide an SDK for developing SSI-based applications in Flutter/Dart and mobile applications for different participants in a simple use case for demonstration.

 ### Claim Management and Data Masking

 In real life, loads of situations occur when you must present (or even copy or share) your personal information in order to apply for services like entering a hotel.
 In almost all of these cases they only need a proof, that you're eligible to use their service or product.
 The problem with this is that massive data leaks happen frequently, so your data and your personal digital life is not safe as long as you give it to random companies daily basis.

-This is where DAC is very usable, but as it's only a framework.
+This is where SSI is very usable, but as it's only a framework.
 Hence, we introduce our umbrella project as we call *Project Prometheus*, or IOP Fort.

-IOP Fort is currently a set of mobile SDKs built in [Flutter](https://flutter.dev/) (cross-platform) and a set of backend (currently reference) applications that works offline *or* on top of DAC.
+IOP Fort is currently a set of mobile SDKs built in [Flutter](https://flutter.dev/) (cross-platform) and a set of backend (currently reference) applications that works offline *or* on top of SSI.

 Using these SDKs you'll be able to provide solutions for the mentioned problems above by letting the users be able to strictly define what data (and only that data) they would like to share or present with other parties.
-It's a bit complex, so to be able to enhance the further reading, we created a reference use case with where we describe in a very detailed way an exact problem which we implemented for you using Fort SDK and DAC, as an example.
+It's a bit complex, so to be able to enhance the further reading, we created a reference use case with where we describe in a very detailed way an exact problem which we implemented for you using Fort SDK and SSI, as an example.
 You can read about it in the next section.

 ## Reference Implementation

 ### The Swimming Pool KYC Usecase

-To be able to understand how powerful IOP DAC and Fort all together as quickly as possible, we took a common situation when one would like to apply for a discount but that requires some personal data.
+To be able to understand how powerful IOP SSI and Fort all together as quickly as possible, we took a common situation when one would like to apply for a discount but that requires some personal data.
 Please read the story [here](usecases/swimming_pool.md).

-We also created a reference implementation where we actually solve this via IOP DAC and IOP Fort.
+We also created a reference implementation where we actually solve this via IOP SSI and IOP Fort.
 The source code and its documentation is available [here](https://github.com/Internet-of-People/morpheus-kyc-ui).

 This implementation contains all help you need to start building your own application with the SDKs you can find [here](#SDK).